 Because the last population of Javan rhinos exists in a single location, it is especially susceptible to catastrophic losses from disease or natural disasters.
 Ujung Kulon and surrounding areas were decimated by the eruption of Krakatau in 1883.
 Anak Krakatau is now active and if a similar eruption were to occur in the near future, the Javan rhino population would not be safe.

-IRF and our partner, the Rhino Foundation of Indonesia (YABI), operate four Rhino Protection Units (RPUs) in Ujung Kulon National Park.
+IRF and our partner, the Rhino Foundation of Indonesia (YABI), operate five Rhino Protection Units (RPUs) in Ujung Kulon National Park.
 Rhino Protection Units (RPUs) are highly-trained, four-person anti-poaching teams that intensively patrol key areas within Indonesia’s national parks.
 They monitor threatened wildlife, deactivate traps and snares, identify and apprehend illegal intruders, including poachers, and investigate crime scenes, thus preventing or reducing the loss of wildlife.
 The goal of the RPU program is to prevent the extinction of Javan rhinos and other threatened species and to protect critical habitats in Java through proactive prevention of poaching and habitat destruction.

 Although the RPUs in Ujung Kulon have been very successful, protection in itself isn’t going to be enough to save the species from extinction.
 Over the long-term, the population needs to be spread out, with a second viable population established elsewhere in Indonesia.
 Our first step towards accomplishing this goal is to increase the habitat available in eastern Ujung Kulon so the existing population can expand and grow

 For the past 19 years, International Rhino Foundation (IRF)-funded Rhino Protection Units have kept the Ujung Kulon population safe from poaching.